 Where to Go

 Parking is close and convenient at Diamond Peak.
 Most days it's just a short walk to the ticket booths and on busy days we run a parking lot tram.
+It's best to arrive early on holidays to make sure you get the most time on the slopes.

 Lesson Time!: The lesson meeting area is located in back of the Skier Services Building.
 Look for the sign that coordinates with your lesson description, that is where you will meet your instructor.
 Make sure you are on time for your lesson.
 Remember skiing/boarding can be a challenging sport, hang with it and it will be a lot of fun!